 - Medium sauce pan

-- Lemon juicer (optional but recommended)
+- Lemon juicer (optional)

-- Grater for ginger (optional but recommended)
+- Grater for ginger (optional)

-- 4 cups of filtered water
+- 4 cups water

 - 3 cinnamon sticks

-- 9-12 whole cloves
+- 9 to 11 whole cloves

 - Small pinch of cayenne pepper (optional, omit for Pitta)